Art Bridges Internship Program

-Interns receive hands-on experience with guidance and mentorship from Art Bridges staff across departments, from Collection Loans and Traveling Exhibitions to Marketing & Communications and Learning & Engagement.
+Interns receive hands-on experience with guidance and mentorship from Art Bridges staff across departments, from Partner Loan Network and Traveling Exhibitions to Learning & Engagement, Marketing & Communications, and more.

-Through an orientation, speaker series, and discussion groups, interns will expand upon their academic training and apply their knowledge and skills to Art Bridges projects.
-Interns work approximately 10-15 hours per week during the academic year and 35 hours per week during the summer.
+Through workshops, creative career chats, and hands-on learning opportunities, interns expand upon their academic training and apply their knowledge and skills to Art Bridges projects.
+Interns work approximately 10-15 hours per week during the academic year and 35 hours per week over the summer.

-Art Bridges is committed to a diverse workforce and to providing training for the next generation of museum professionals.
+Art Bridges is committed to a diverse workforce and to providing training for the next generation of arts nonprofit professionals.
 Students from historically underrepresented groups are encouraged to apply.

 Creating Connections